BAJAJ FINSERV DIRECT LIMITED

 Ration Cards Under the NFSA Act of 2013

-Two Ration Card types are issued in several Indian states that adhere to the rules and norms of the National Food Security Act of 2013.
+Two types of ration cards are issued in several Indian states that adhere to the rules and norms of the National Food Security Act (NFSA) of 2013 under the Public Distribution System (PDS).
 They are as follows:

 1. Priority Household (PHH) Ration Cards:

-The PHH ration cards means that the holder can procure up to 5 kilograms of food grains every month per family member at subsidised prices.
+The PHH ration card type means that the holder can procure up to 5 kilograms of food grains every month per family member at subsidised prices.
 PHH ration card holders can secure rice at ₹3 per kilogram, wheat at ₹2 per kilogram and coarse grains at ₹1 per kilogram.
-These prices are set by the Reserve Bank of India (RBI) and are amended periodically.
+These subsidised prices are fixed by the Central Government under the National Food and Security Act (2013) and may be revised periodically by the government.
 The people who can be holders of PHH ration cards are as follows:

 • A transgender individual